MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/initiator-private-process.md

 manager: "anneta"
 ---
 # Initiator Private Process
-[!INCLUDE[btsCoName](../../includes/btsconame-md.md)] [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] uses the initiator private process (PrivateInitiator.odx) to process service content at an initiator computer.
+Microsoft [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] uses the initiator private process (PrivateInitiator.odx) to process service content at an initiator computer.
 This includes the following:

 - Creating the service content of an original message and routing the message to the public process, in route to the trading partner